 Diploma: 30 weeks full-time

-A first class or upper second class honours degree is required, or equivalent qualifications.
+A 2(ii) Honours degree is required, or equivalent qualifications.

 A postgraduate taught course (e.g. MA/MSc) provides you with specialist knowledge and advanced grounding in your chosen field, enhancing your employment and career prospects in today’s increasingly competitive job market.

 A research degree such as a PhD will allow you to explore your chosen field under your own terms, driven by your own questions and intrigue under the guidance of an experienced research professional.